cgyurgyik/cgyurgyik.github.io/content/post/gpu-languages.md

 The Triton language and compiler stack is currently open source under [OpenAI][triton-openai].
 Additionally, [PyTorch 2.0][pytorch2] translates PyTorch programs into Triton in its new compiler backend, TorchInductor.
 Lastly, [JAX][jax] uses Triton as a GPU backend target for its new kernel programming model, [Pallas][pallas].

 ### Strengths
-Writing optimal GPU programs is hard.
+Writing fast GPU programs is hard.
 For a memory-bound kernel, one must consider, at a minimum, the following:
 - Memory coalescing (in global memory): thread access patterns are important to ensure we minimize the number of fetches.
 - Memory hierarchy (global $\rightarrow$ shared $\rightarrow$ registers).
 Using a lower-latency memory is better, but requires synchronization and low-level instructions such as intra-warp shuffles.
 - Bank conflicts (in shared memory): data structure layout is important to avoid bank conflicts, e.g., Area of Structures (AoS) versus Structure of Arrays (SoA).